runatlantis/atlantis/runatlantis.io/docs/using-atlantis.md

 * `-d directory` Which directory to run plan in relative to root of repo.
 Use `.` for root.
     * Ex. `atlantis plan -d child/dir`
 * `-p project` Which project to run plan for.
 Refers to the name of the project configured in the repo's [`atlantis.yaml` file](repo-level-atlantis-yaml.html).
 Cannot be used at same time as `-d` or `-w` because the project defines this already.
 * `-w workspace` Switch to this [Terraform workspace](https://developer.hashicorp.com/terraform/language/state/workspaces) before planning.
 Defaults to `default`.
-If not using Terraform workspaces you can ignore this.
+Ignore this if Terraform workspaces are unused.
 * `--verbose` Append Atlantis log to comment.

 ::: warning NOTE